ashwin-sateesh/Time-Series-Analysis-of-Favorita-Store/README.md

 ## Results

 Different models were applied to various use cases to optimize forecasts across multiple functions such as supply chain, budget planning, and inventory management.

+## Appendix
+Additional visualizations and code snippets are provided in the appendix of the report.
+For more detailed information, please refer to the project report.